 Indian classical dance still operated by codifying beauty theories mentioned in the Natya Shastra.

-Important Techniques of Classical Dance:
+Important Techniques of Indian Classical Dances:

 According to the Natya Shastra, the dancer portrays the meaning of the play drama through four types of actions: presentation of emotion through the stylistic operation of different organs of the body; Verbal or speech, songs, vocal cord, and voice-style; Auspicious or costume and adornment; And total psychological resources.